Prescriptions

 Proof of ID for Controlled Drugs

-Please note that you will be required to bring proof of identity when you are collecting a prescription for controlled drugs, as well as signing the register to show that you have collected the prescription.
+Please bring proof of identity when collecting a prescription for controlled drugs.
+You will also need to sign the register to show that you have collected the prescription.

-You will only be able to collect a prescription for a relative or friend, if we have explicit consent on record for you to do so.
-You will also be required to bring proof of identity, prove you have permission to act on their behalf, and sign the register.
+If you are collecting a prescription for a relative or a friend – we will need explicit consent on record for you to do so.
+You will need to bring proof of identity, prove you have permission to act on their behalf, and sign the register.

-Please note that if you are not sure if the prescription is a controlled drug, you can refer to the list below, or you can check the prescription and it should have ‘cd’ written next to the name.
+If you are not sure if the prescription is a controlled drug, you can refer to the list below.
+Or you can check the prescription and it should have ‘cd’ written next to the name.

 This is not an exhaustive list but it shows the main controlled drugs that we prescribe at each site.
 Please ask a GP or the dispensary team if you are unsure.